matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **An example IAM resource hierarchy**

-- A policy is set on a resource.
+- A policy set on a resource.
     - Each policy contains a set of roles and role members.
-- Resources inherit policies from parent.
+- Resources inherit policies from a parent.
     - Resource policies are a union of parent and resource.
 - **A less restrictive parent policy overrides a more restrictive resource policy.**